Carpal Tunnel Syndrome

 carpal tunnel syndrome

 When this passageway becomes compressed, it exerts pressure on your median nerve.
 This pressure is the culprit of the symptoms and side effects that accompany CTS.
+For many, living with this condition creates challenges in daily activities, resulting in unwanted side effects such as pain while using the hands, numbness or tingling, and reduced grip strength.

 While repetitive motions such as typing are commonly blamed for CTS, many other biological factors contribute to the disorder, including: